 USAA vs Liberty Mutual: Discounts

-Both USAA and Liberty Mutual offer multiple discounts for added savings on premiums.
-With both, multi-vehicle, multi-policy and a good student discount are examples of ones both offer.
+Both USAA and Liberty Mutual offer multiple discounts for added savings on premiums, including multi-vehicle, multi-policy and good student.
 However, Liberty Mutual seems to offer more, including a discount simply by purchasing your policy online.
-Purchasing your policy online may qualify for an additional 12% savings, according to the Liberty Mutual website.
+Purchasing your policy online may qualify for an additional 12% savings average savings of 12%, according to the Liberty Mutual website.

 - Length of loyalty: The more loyalty you show to USAA, the greater your discount.
 Discount is determined based on the number of years you are a policyholder with USAA.